Gert Wingårdh: Personal life

-Gert Wingårdh was born 1951 into a wealthy family in Skövde, Västergötland county, as the only child.
-His father owned the local cement factory and the family’s house was built on a limestone mountain.
+Gert Wingårdh was born 1951 into a wealthy family in Skövde, Skaraborg County, as the only child.
+His father owned the local cement factory and the family's house was built on a limestone mountain.
 Both cement and limestone are materials Wingårdh later has used in his work.

 When Wingårdh was ten the family moved to Gothenburg.
 After moving to Gothenburg he was bullied by other children for a while.
-As a teenager he took interest in art and cinema.
+As a teenager he discovered an interest in art and cinema.

 Wingårdh still lives in metropolitan Gothenburg, near Marstrand in Kungälv Municipality with his family.
 His home, an old cottage in the picturesque setting of an ancient village, contrasts sharply with the modernist style and skyscrapers with squares and sharp edges that he designs in his professional life.

 Education

-Wingårdh studied economics, art history and architecture in the 1970s at Gothenburg University and Chalmers University of Technology, and has in interviews stated that it was a visit to the Pantheon, Rome, that made him decide to become an architect.
+Wingårdh studied economics, art history and architecture in the 1970s at University of Gothenburg and Chalmers University of Technology, and has in interviews stated that it was a visit to the Pantheon, Rome, that made him decide to become an architect.
 Before deciding to become an architect he had plans to be an art-gallery owner.

 He received his degree in architecture from Chalmers in 1975.